Tekno (musician): Musical career

 In 2016, Elton John played Tekno song titled 'Diana' on one of his episode of Rocket Hour radio show on Apple Music.

 However, On 13 October 2017, Tekno was featured by DJ Cuppy on a song titled Green Light, which was officially DJ Cuppy's first single.

-On 12 December 2017, American rapper Drake posted images of himself with Tekno to his Instagram page, captioning them, "Tekkk time."
+On 12 December 2017, Canadian rapper Drake posted images of himself with Tekno to his Instagram page, captioning them, "Tekkk time."

-On 22 July 2022, Kizz Daniel and Tekno expresses dissatisfaction after Google named ‘Buga’ No 1 song in Nigeria.

-On 10 August 2018,American singer Ciara, has teamed up with Tekno, for a collaboration titled "Freak Me."Tekno announced the song's release and revealed the cover art on his Instagram account @teknoofficial on Friday.
+On 10 August 2018, American singer Ciara, has teamed up with Tekno, for a collaboration titled "Freak Me."
+Tekno announced the song's release and revealed the cover art on his Instagram account @teknoofficial on Friday.